 Amazonia National Park

-Established in 1974, the oldest national park in the Amazon, it has gradually expanded to cover about 8,600 km (3,300 sq mi).
-Known as the "Green Inferno", Amazonia National Park covers almost 40% of Brazil's landmass, including seven of Brazil's 26 states.
-The specific objectives of the park are the preservation of various Amazonic ecosystems, through scientific, educational and recreational means.
+Established in 1974, the oldest national park in the Amazon currently covers 1,070,737 ha (2,645,850 acres).
+The specific objectives of the park are the preservation of various Amazonic ecosystems through scientific, educational and recreational means.

-The proposed South Amazon Ecotones Ecological Corridor would link the park to other protected areas and indigenous territories in the region and serve as a transition between the south of the Amazon Rainforest and the north of the Brazilian Cerrado.
+The proposed South Amazon Ecotones Ecological Corridor would link the park to other protected areas and indigenous territories and transition between the Amazon Rainforest's south and the Brazilian Cerrado's north.
 An "ecotone" is a transition area between two biomes.

-Many of the mammals in the park are nocturnal and some such as the giant otter, Amazonian manatee and giant anteater are endangered.
+Many of the mammals in the park are nocturnal, and some, such as the giant otter, Amazonian manatee and giant anteater, are endangered.
 There are also large numbers of reptiles and fish.